-After arrival at Bole International Airport in Addis Ababa and having completed your customs formalities and collected baggage, an ORYX representative will meet you outside the arrivals hall where after you will be transferred to your nearby hotel.
-Here you will be met by your ORYX Tour Leader who will be at hand to discuss in detail your upcoming adventure!
+After arrival at Bole International Airport in Addis Ababa and having completed your customs formalities and collected baggage, an ORYX representative will meet you outside arrivals hall where after you will be transferred to your nearby hotel.
+Here you will be met by tour leader and ORYX professional photographer Dale Morris, who will be at hand to discuss in detail your upcoming Danakil Depression tour!

-This morning we will depart the highland city of Addis Ababa and fly to Mekele.
+This morning on our Danakil photography tour, we depart the highland city of Addis Ababa and fly to Mekele.
 Upon arrival, we will be met by our drivers, and after packing our luggage into the awaiting vehicles, will drive onward to Hamed Ela.

 On the way we will pass through beautiful Tigre villages (the Tigre are a local ethnic group), and the escarpment of the Afar Depression, commonly known as the “cradle of mankind” and which is part of the Great East African Rift Valley.
 Here we will observe long camel caravans heading to the traditional salt mines in the Danakil, or out to the north-eastern highlands, loaded with salt bars in old traditional way.
 We will stop at Berhale to obtain permission and get scouts for the trip to Hamed Ela, which is a small village where we will be camping for the next two nights of our Danakil Depression tour.

 Hamed Ela is the spring board from which to visit the Dallol (Danakil) Depression.
 Hamed Ela is a famous salt mining area, where sun-scorched salt flats stretch to the horizon, and sinewy lines of camels appear out of the heat haze, arriving out of the highlands to ferry the precious cargo of salt out of the Danakil.
 The camels strike out for the scorching salt flats from the village at dawn, and return late in the afternoon laden with salt.